wcharczuk/go-incr/README.md

 # Implementation details

-Internally `go-incr` uses a pseudo-height recomputation adjacency list similar to the Jane Street implementation.
-This offers "good enough" approximation of a heap while also allowing for fast iteration between results (e.g. faster than a traditional heap's O(log(n)) performance).
+To determine which nodes to recompute `go-incr` uses a partial-order pseudo-height adjacency list similar to the Jane Street implementation.
+This offers "good enough" approximation of a heap while also allowing for fast iteration (e.g. faster than a traditional heap's O(log(n)) performance).

-`go-incr` also supports multiple "graphs" rooted in specific variables.
+The underlying assumption is that nodes with the same pseudo-height _do not depend on each other_, and as a result can be recomputed in parallel.

 # A word on `Bind`